ssvlabs/ssv-rewards/README.md

     # 0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef,0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef
     validator_redirects_file: validator_redirects_2023_11.csv

+    # If set to true, the reward calculation will use the actual effective balance (end_effective_balance)
+    # for active and registered effective balance calculations.
+    # If omitted or set to false, the legacy behavior will apply, using a fixed value of 32 ETH
+    # This should be enabled for compatibility with Ethereum's Pectra upgrade.
+    pectra_support: false # Use real effective balance instead of fixed 32 ETH

+    # network_fee_address (optional) is the address that will collect all network fees deducted from rewards.
+    # When specified, a new entry will be added to reward CSVs showing the total collected fees for this address.
+    # These fee deductions are then included in the merkle tree as rewards for the network fee address.
+    network_fee_address: "0x1234567890abcdef1234567890abcdef12345678"

 rounds:
   - period: 2023-07 # Designated period (year-month)
     eth_apr: 0.047 # ETH Staking APR
     ssv_eth: 0.0088235294 # SSV/ETH price

+    # `network_fee` (optional) is the network fee in Gwei (1 SSV = 1e9 Gwei)
+    # that will be proportionally deducted from rewards for the round.
+    # Example: To specify a fee of 0.1 SSV, use 100_000_000 (0.1 * 1e9) Gwei.
+    # If omitted, no fee deduction is applied.
+    network_fee: 100_000_000  # Network fee in SSV Gwei
   # ...
 ```